nandordevai/TouchControl/README.md

     - studio mode maps as many controls as possible for effective work
     - performance mode is simple and safe
 - easy to use and learn
-- includes presets, PDF document of control mappings for both modes, printable overlays for the MPD218
+- includes presets, PDF document of control mappings for both modes

 ## Details